britive/terraform-provider-britive/docs/data-sources/connections.md

-# britive_connection and britive_all_connections Data Sources
+# britive_connection Data Source

-These data sources allow you to retrieve information about connections required for configuring advanced settings in Britive.
+This data source allows you to retrieve information about a specific connection required for configuring advanced settings in Britive.

-## britive_connection

-The `britive_connection` data source retrieves details for a specific connection by name.

-### Example Usage
+## Example Usage

 ```hcl
 data "britive_connection" "my_conn" {